 But I wouldn’t want to do that.
 Because then you’d think that the book is about hunting and violence and that Juneau isn’t a very nice person.
 Instead, we’ll skip over to Part 2 and I’ll give you the chapters where Juneau Newhaven (17) and Miles Blackwell (18) meet.
 It’s a good introduction to them and the rest of the two-book series.

 Why am I doing this?
 Well, I admit, my goal isn’t solely to liven up your Thursdays.
 I am hoping that you will like the story enough to pre-order the book.
 So I have put handy pre-order links at the bottom of the page.
 But DON’T PRE-ORDER IT unless you are thoroughly intrigued by the characters, by their mysteries, by the suggestion that things are not as they seem.
 So don’t order it right away.
 Wait until you can’t stand it any more and are totally hooked.
 And then click the button!

 Instead of posting each excerpt in a separate blog post, I will just add the new excerpt to this one each Thursday.
 That way you can easily find your way back to read more.
 So…are you ready?
 Here begins the world-exclusive teaser of Chapters 19 and 20 from AFTER THE END, to be released by HarperTeen on May 6, 2014.

 Dec.
-5, 2013 Excerpt (longer than usual, to get you into it!)
+5, 2013 Excerpt

 Chapter 19: Juneau